 - Once a crown has been placed on a tooth, it will always require one.

-As you’ll see in the next list, as compared to crowns which can be used to rebuild and strengthen teeth, porcelain veneers are typically used in applications that are just cosmetic in nature.
+As you’ll see in the next list, as compared to crowns that can be used to rebuild and strengthen teeth, porcelain veneers are typically used in applications that are just cosmetic in nature.

 b) Porcelain Veneers –

-Crowns are stronger and used to make larger shape changes.
+Crowns are stronger restorations and used to make more significant tooth changes.

 - Can be used to produce a color change for a tooth.
 Slight to moderate changes usually give the most life-like results.

 - Can create minor shape changes for a tooth or cover over surface irregularities.